 Longer lead time leads to poorer quality, as evidenced by the Little’s law.
-In fact, 6 times increase in average lead time results in a greater than 30-fold increase in initial defects.
-This longer average lead times results directly from greater amounts of work-in-progress.
+In fact, a six times increase in average lead time results in a greater than 30-fold increase in initial defects.
+This longer average lead time results directly from greater amounts of work-in-progress.
 If you want to improve quality, you need to first reduce and then limit WIP.

 Another way to deal with bottlenecks is to design the team so there are no bottlenecks to begin with.
-Do this by calculating how much features you need, how much features each role can process, and then hire accordingly.
+Do this by calculating how many features you need, how many features each role can process, and then hire accordingly.